stalyatech/upython-docs/reference/asm_thumb2_hints_tips.rst

 Overcoming MicroPython's integer restriction
 --------------------------------------------

-The Pyboard chip includes a CRC generator.
+The simpleRTK chip includes a CRC generator.
 Its use presents a problem in MicroPython because the returned values cover the full gamut of 32 bit quantities whereas small integers in MicroPython cannot have differing values in bits 30 and 31.
 This limitation is overcome with the following code, which